Treatment far from home has become too common

 "In 18 parts of the country, no local mental health rehabilitation services are provided by the NHS.
 That’s a population of over 5 million people.
 Since 2016 spending on NHS rehab beds has increased by just £2m, whilst spending on out of area services in the private sector has increased by £21m in the same period."

 - Jonathan Moore, Head of Social Policy

 This suggests that rather than moving towards a system where some of the most unwell people in society receive the rehabilitation services close to home, the prevalence of out of area treatment is increasing.
-Our In Sight In Mind campaign with the Royal College of Psychiatrists seeks to change this.

 Mental health rehabilitations services should be a standard part of local NHS provision.
 It is vital that they receive the investment needed to meet the needs of people with the most severe forms of mental illness living in each part of the country.
 If this happens, out of area placements will become the exception rather than the rule.

 Despite today’s research, we have grounds for optimism.
 The NHS Long Term Plan published earlier this year rightly sets out the importance people living with mental illness getting the care they need close to home.
 There is no clearer instance of where this principle needs to be applied than out of area placements in mental health rehabilitation services.

 The implementation strategy for the Long Term Plan, which will outline of how its ambitions will be delivered, will be published shortly.
 This represents an opportunity to set out how the current system can be changed and how we can generate momentum needed to make mental health rehabilitation services a core part of the NHS’ local offer.

 Most of us would expect and receive local treatment whilst under the care of the NHS.
 It’s only right that we extend this principle to people in need of mental health rehabilitation services too.
 The implementation of the NHS Long Term Plan, which set out a compelling vision for the treatment of severe mental illness, is the ideal opportunity to do so.